 But the good thing about hitting rock bottom, is there’s no way to go but up.

 Grassroots Football and Intrinsic Motivations

-Where you would once struggle to name even 1 Belgian or Icelandic player, they are now lynchpins in top European clubs, including the Belgian trio (Vertonghen, Alderweireld & Dembele) of the mighty Tottenham Hotspur, who stand toe-to-toe with Champions League winners Real Madrid. =)
+Where you would once struggle to name even 1 Belgian or Icelandic player, they are now lynchpins in top European clubs, including the Belgian trio (Vertonghen, Alderweireld & Dembele) of the mighty Tottenham Hotspur, who stands toe-to-toe with Champions League winners, Real Madrid. =)